MacBook, iPad production delayed over global chip shortage

-San Francisco: Apple has delayed the production of some MacBook and iPad models due to the global chip shortage.
+San Francisco, April 9 (IANS) Apple has delayed the production of some MacBook and iPad models due to the global chip shortage.

 According to Nikkei Asia, chip shortages have caused delays in a key step in MacBook production -- the mounting of components on printed circuit boards before final assembly.